 More expensive than a Fossil Car ?

-In 2016—yes EV’s on paper remain expensive to buy (if you forget a, long term cost of ownership, costs of pollution, global warming, costs of oil inspired wars, etc.
+In 2016—yes EV’s on paper remain expensive to buy (if you ignore the long term cost of ownership, the societal costs of pollution, global warming, of oil inspired wars, etc).

 But within five years this rather feeble argument will be turned on its head.
-Let me explain the math (since I am no engineer this will be kept real simple, I really hope that I am not being too simplistic).
+Let me explain the math.

 As I understand it, the following statements are all true.